 And to the north is Cedofeita, which is an up-and-coming area frequented by students; it’s full of vintage stores, earthy eateries, bars, and nightclubs galore.

 And finally, there’s Vila Nova de Gaia.
 This area of town lies on the south side of the Douro River and came into being at a similar time to Porto proper over a thousand years ago.
-It’s famous for the cellars used for storing world renowned Porto wine, now major tourist attractions.
+It’s famous for the cellars used for storing world-renowned Porto wine, now one of the city’s main attractions.

-Porto is one of the coolest cities in Europe: vibrant, unpretentious, full of history and culture, but where in this gem of a city should you be staying?
-We’re diving into more detail to help you answer that question.
+Porto is one of the coolest cities in Europe: vibrant, unpretentious, and full of history and culture.
+But where in this gem of a city should you be staying?
+I’m diving into more detail so you can figure that out in no time.

 Possibly the most interesting way to see the city is by foot, properly getting into the various areas of town and getting lost down winding backstreets.